colebarach/lib_xy_display/pico_8/readme.md

 - Create a new directory for the build files in the `pico_8` folder, ex. `build`.
 - Open a command line with the working directory set to this directory.
 - Run `cmake ..` to generate the build files.
-- Run make to compile the library and examples.
+- Run `make` to compile the library and examples.
-- The previous set will have generated a `libxy.a` file and an `examples` directory.
+- The previous step will have generated a `libxy.a` file and an `examples` directory.
 In the examples directory you will find a number of `.utf` files, these may be flashed to the pico directly.
 - To use the library in a standalone application, simply link the static library `libxy.a` and include the needed header files.
+See the example cmake files for details.

 ## Hardware